 1. Please start by telling us a little bit about yourself.

-4. What do you hope that readers take away with them after reading your book?
+4. What do you hope that readers take way with them after reading Audrey’s Guide to Witchcraft?

-5. I find it interesting to know what environment authors find most productive….
-Do you use a pen and paper or a laptop?
-Quiet room at home or bustling cafe?
+5. I find it interesting to know what environment authors find most productive… Do you use a pen and paper or laptop?
+Quiet room at home or bustling café?
 Basically, what gets your creative juices flowing?

 6. What has been the toughest criticism given to you as an author?
 What has been the best compliment?

 Toughest criticism, and one that I think is a hot button issue for so many writers, is the idea that writing genre fiction (Young Adult, Paranormal, Romance, etc.) is somehow less important or "trashier" than writing "literary" fiction.
 It makes me sad when fellow book lovers belittle anyone's work simply because it fits in this or that genre.
 Best compliment has to be when a reader emailed me and said she was really afraid of going to high school, but after reading my YA books she felt kind of excited about it.